-We all want to live in safe communities, to be treated with dignity and respect, with a criminal justice system based on equal treatment not stereotypes or bias.
+We all want to live in safe communities, to be treated with dignity and respect, with a justice system based on equal treatment not stereotypes or bias.

-- Long prison sentences for “victimless crimes” and for young people, a “one size fits all” approach that defies common sense, and campaign contributions from the private prison industry have led to too many people being in prison and too much money being spent to keep them there.
+- Long prison sentences for “non-violent crimes” and for young people, a “one size fits all” approach that defies common sense, and campaign contributions from the private prison industry have led to too many people being in prison and too much money being spent to keep them there.

-- Local governments rely on the criminal justice system to raise revenues, telling the police to make as many arrests as possible for traffic and other petty violations, imposing high fines and penalties, forcing people to miss work to go to court.
+- Local governments rely on the justice system to raise revenues, telling the police to make as many arrests as possible for traffic and other petty violations, imposing high fines and penalties, forcing people to miss work to go to court.
 These unfair practices do real harm to families and weaken communities.

-Our solution – We need our criminal justice system to uphold our values, based on equality, prevention and treatment, while safeguarding our communities.
+Our solution – We need our justice system to uphold our values, based on equality, prevention and treatment, while safeguarding our communities.

 - We should focus our actions and our resources on better education, job training and treatment instead of more prisons, police and judges.